sikopet/blog/publish/check-web-app.md

-# Check web application availability
+# Check Web Application Availability
 ###### audit, shell, var

 I wanted to see whether a web application is showing a decent "uptime", so I whipped up a small shell script - `check-web-app.sh`: